JannisX11/blockbench.net/content/docs/plugin-upgrade-to-5.0.md

 ```batch
 npm i --save-dev blockbench-types@beta
 ```

+Check out this template repository if you want to learn how to set up your plugin project with typescript and esbuild: [bb-plugin-template-esbuild](https://github.com/JannisX11/bb-plugin-template-esbuild)

 Please reach out on the Discord Server if you have any feedback or questions about these changes.